brogan-leidos/5e-Mob-Attack-Helper/README.md

 == ToDo:
   1. A "Copy Mob button" - to quickly an easily create a variant on something you already made
-  2. Make it clear that some conditions stack, and others dont
+  2. Make it clear that some conditions stack, and others dont (Maybe a "should this stack" check button)
   3. Convenience DC checks for non stacking conditions.
-If all we do if paralyze, dont ask for the
+If all we do is knock prone, its not like they can get even more prone
   4. Some kind of option to have or not have stacking of certain conditions (stacking grappling is pretty good for example) Far Future: Save a JSON of current configuration